ministryofjustice/operations-engineering-certificate-renewal/README.md

 This repository contains the scripts necessary to automate the manual SSL certificate renewal process.

-The script is scheduled to run on a daily basis via GtiHub actions.
+The script is scheduled to run on a daily basis via GitHub actions.

 ### Running the Script Manually